sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 # Step 1: Git Flow

+You got acquainted to

 ## Task 1.1: Getting the Shared Repository on your Machine

-To get your shared repository on your machine, we use 'git clone' with the url to your repository.
-You can find this url on the GitHub page of your repository.
-Click on the green drop down button 'Code' and copy the url.
+To get your shared repository on your machine, we use 'git clone' with the URL to your repository.
+You can find this URL on the GitHub page of your repository.
+Click on the green drop down button 'Code' and copy the URL.

 In VS Code you can click on the Source Control button (3rd icon in the left panel) and 'clone repository'.

 TODO Screenshot

-In the text field that open at the top, paste the url of your repository and press ENTER.
+In the text field that open at the top, paste the URL of your repository and press ENTER.

 You now have a copy of your team repository on your machine.
 In the left panel you will recognise the tree of files and directories, including the doc,src and README.md.

 ## Task 1.2 Edit your files

-As we were editing the README.md file on GitHub in the previous module, we can do the same here on our machine.
+As we were editing the file `README.md` on GitHub in the previous module, we can do the same here on our machine.

 Each team member can, on its own machine, drag and drop a picture of her/himself in the directory doc/images.
-You note that this file is shown in green font: it is a new file to new file to track.
+You note that this file is shown in a green font: it is a new file to track.

 Then, open the README.md and edit the Contributor section to show the profile picture.
 We use again the Markdown image command, adding a maximum width 200 pixels (we don't want the pic to appear unreasonably big).